 A Warranty Deed offers the highest level of protection for a land buyer.
 By the way, we use this deed for our buyers at Compass Land USA, to make sure you feel completely safe and are happily satisfied with your land purchase.

-If you’re looking to buy property and the grantee isn’t willing to use a Warranty Deed, you should ask them about it.
+If you’re looking to buy a property and the grantee isn’t willing to use a Warranty Deed, you should ask them about it.
 Why not?
 Are there issues about the property you don’t know about?
 Are there debts and liens currently owed on the property?

 If you can’t get a Warranty Deed, it doesn’t mean your land buying dream is dead.
 There are a handful of unique situations where a Warranty Deed doesn’t apply.
-It does mean that you’re going to have to dig deeper into the property history, and that you should fully understand that history and be comfortable with it before advancing with the land purchase.
+It does mean that you’re going to have to dig deeper into the property history and that you should fully understand that history and be comfortable with it before advancing with the land purchase.

 What is a Special Warranty Deed?

 This second type of deed is similar, but not exactly the same as a Warranty Deed, and doesn’t provide as much protection to the buyer as a Warranty Deed does.
-A Special Warranty Deed is different because the grantor doesn’t cover the property's entire history (where a Warranty Deed, would, remember).
+A Special Warranty Deed is different because the grantor doesn’t cover the property’s entire history (where a Warranty Deed, would remember).

-The grantor only guarantees against claims or issues with title that occurred during their ownership.
+The grantor only guarantees against claims or issues with the title that occurred during their ownership.
 The guarantee doesn’t extend beyond the years of their ownership, either in the past or into the future.
-The grantor cannot be held legally responsible for any issues with debts or title that occurred outside of their ownership.
+The grantor cannot be held legally responsible for any issues with debts or titles that occurred outside of their ownership.